 What is the best you can be?

-During the interview they asks me a very interesting question:
+During the interview, they asked me a very interesting question:

-Why did you chose to help people to start-up their own business?
+Why did you choose to help people to start-up their own business?

-The first thing that came to my mind happened a few months ago, when I met one of my former clients.
-He told me about his amazing business and how he is so glad that he took the steps and started this business.
+The first thing that came to my mind happened a few months ago when I met one of my former clients.
+He told me about his fantastic business and how he is so glad that he took the steps and started this business.
 He told me about the ups and downs he went through and how he almost gave up.
-At the end of our meeting he said:
+At the end of our meeting, he said:

 “Thank you so much for all the help you gave me at the beginning and for all the things you’ve taught me over the year we worked together.
 But most importantly, thank you for being so strong on teaching me to be persistent and to keep going.
 This is the secret of my success.”